-About a year ago, Velimir approached me with the idea we mash up a geological map and a 3D shaded relief.
+About a year ago, Velimir approached me with the idea of mashing up a geological map and a 3D shaded relief.
 We did it successfully, and the Twitter audience seemed to love it.
 It was a fun adventure, him tackling all the heavy (CPU) lifting for rendering and me helping with geo-transformations.

 Note: You click on the maps to get a high-resolution version of the image.

 Then, Velimir challenged me to pull the same trick on the ‘Europa Etnografica’ image he found on Reddit.
-But at the time, I didn’t have the proper hardware for that adventure, so it all fell behind.
+But I needed the proper hardware for that adventure, so it all fell behind.

-Then finally, in September, I got some free time, and I acquired a computer powerful enough to pull this off.
+Then finally, in September 2022, I got some free time, and acquired a computer powerful enough to pull this off.
 But, in the meantime, I forgot all the steps and tricks.
 So, I had to remind myself of the famous Creating Shaded Relief in Blender tutorial.
-I will not go into nerdy details here about how I made the maps, as all you need is in that tutorial.
+I will not go into nerdy details here about how I made the maps, as that tutorial covers all the basics.

 To warm up before tackling the big EU image, I started playing with a smaller area, my country Croatia.
 I built the DEM based on the Copernicus EU data and overlayed the Mapbox Satellite coverage.
 It was an easy map but was merely only a start.

 Finally, I was ready to tackle the EU map.
 Tho, this map came with its own set of problems.
 The biggest issue is the pure size of the area.
-I figured DEM 1.1 would be overkill, so I stepped down to version DEM 1.0.
-Since I am doing a small-scale map of the whole of Europe, the precision of the 1.0 should be sufficient.
+I figured DEM 1.1 would be overkill, so I proceeded with version DEM 1.0 instead.
+Since I am doing a small-scale map of the whole of Europe, the precision of the 1.0 should be enough.
 Another benefit is I could download one file instead of dealing with 27 different 1000 x 1000 km tiles.
 Still, the file is 26GB. 😅

 Europa etnografica.
 Propr.
 Artistico-letteraria del T.C.I.
 Ufficio cartografico del T.C.I.
 (1929)